The Docx Games: Three Days At the Microsoft Office World Championship

 Clerics usually wear plate armor, run around with scepters/maces (really any kind of blunt weapon).
 They're sort of like paladins, just slightly less full of themselves and 'muh chivalry'.
 They're also pretty much zealots, in their fanatical worship of Rodcet Nife (or Innoruuk, if evil).

 SO for skills, they must be good at casting complete heal, and running to remote places to resurrect people.
-Also keeping a supply o
+Also keeping a supply of peridots and other gems on hand is a must..
+So good inventory management for sure.

+Financial analysts.. they're like halflings, right?
+No one cares about halflings.
+Go back to Rivervale and stay there you hairy footed bastards.

 Re: (Score:2)

+So obvious in hindsight, how did I not see it before?
+I can't believe I didn't get the ironic

+I think it's actually a sign of your ignorance into how complicated some truly advanced use of Office applications can be, and just how important they are in keeping the world ticking over.

-PowerPoint finals (Score:3)
+PowerPoint finals (Score:5, Funny)

 Create this slide [dailymail.co.uk].